-I have been bulimic for 6 years now.
+I have been bulimic for six years now.
 I have tried so many times to quit, but I always fail.
 When I eat I feel guilty about it sooo much that it is impossible not to purge.
 I feel so helpless.
 My boyfriend walked in on me the other day, and the look on his face broke my heart.
 I REALLY want to recover, but I need help.
 And I have no idea where to go.
-I will be a student at Columbia College starting this September, but I don't want to wait that long.
+I will be a starting college this September, but I don't want to wait that long.
 I want help now.

-It's courageous and admirable of you to acknowledge that you need help and would like to recover.
-By taking these first steps, and by taking them in a measured, informed way, you can find the treatment plan that is more likely to work, and can then begin to heal.
+It takes a lot of courage to acknowledge that you need help and would like to recover.
+By taking these first steps, and by taking them in a measured, informed way, you will be on the path to finding a treatment plan that is most effective and begin the healing process.Alice!